Griselda Heppel on BBC Radio Oxford

 by Mari Howard

 Griselda Heppel read English at Cambridge and worked in publishing before giving up full-time work to bring up her four children.
-She lives in Oxford with her husband and family.
+She lives in Oxford with her husband.
 Her first book, Ante's Inferno, came out with Matador in 2012 and won the People's Book Prize and a Silver Wishing Shelf Award.
 This was followed by The Tragickall History of Henry Fowst (Matador, 2015).
-She is now working on her third children's novel, The Fall of a Sparrow, is due out in April 2021
+Her third children's novel, The Fall of a Sparrow, is due out in April 2021